canonical/lxd/specs/rest-api.md

 401   | Cancelled

-# Safety for concurrent updates
-The API uses the HTTP ETAG to prevent potential problems when a resource changes on the server between the time it was accessed by the client and the time it is sent back for update.

-All GET queries come with an Etag HTTP header which is a short hash of the content that is relevant for an update.
-Any information which is read-only, shouldn't be included in the hash.

-On update (PUT), the same Etag field can be set by the client in its request alongside a If-Match header..
-If it's set, the server will then compute the current Etag for the resource and compare the two.
-The update will then only be done if the two match.
-If they don't, an error will be returned instead using HTTP error code 412 (Precondition failed).

-For consistency in LXD's use of hashes, the Etag hash should be a SHA-256.

 # Recursion
 To optimize queries of large lists, recursion is implemented for collections.
 A "recursion" argument can be passed to a GET query against a collection.